microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ### Platform DEC Changes

-The platform must define file GUIDs for each additional profile beyond the generic profile (which has a defined GUID in SetupDataPkg).
+The platform must define GUIDs for each additional profile beyond the generic profile (which has a defined GUID in SetupDataPkg).

 ```bash